Generated northern Utah canyon river scene representing the Logan River, not an exact location photo

 Start with RiverReports for the fast chart view and keep USGS 10109000 open as the official flow backstop when you decide whether runoff has settled enough to wade safely.

-Does Logan River have special regulations?+
+Does Logan River have special fishing rules?

 Yes.
 Logan River has special Utah guidebook rules above Card Canyon Bridge, so check the current Utah Fishing Guidebook before you assume the standard statewide trout rules apply.